justusthane/Justus-Module/README.md

 ### New-Array
 A cute little helper cmdlet that takes the pain out of generating new arrays on the fly.

+### Select-Unique
+Given an input object, returns only unique combinations of the specified properties.

 ### Write-VMRDPConnection
 Generates RDP connections and a spreadsheet for all Windows VMs in specific (or all) resource pools.
 Useful for making Windows Server updates easier.

 ### Remove-BarracudaEmail
 Takes a CSV of delivered emails from Barracuda and removes them from Exchange mailboxes.
 Works both on-prem and on O365, but has to be run separately in each premise.